ubco-cmps/data301_course/notes/week02/lab1.md

 ## Requirements

 In this lab, we will use Microsoft Excel to manipulate, transform, and analyze data.
 Please note that Microsoft Excel must be used to complete this lab.
-You should have installed Microsoft 365 during lab 0 (See instructions there).
+You should have installed Excel during lab 0.

 **This lab is to be completed individually.**